Project-MONAI/monai-deploy/README.md

     and distributed amongst MONAI Working Group member organizations.
 - [**MONAI Deploy App SDK**](https://github.com/Project-MONAI/monai-deploy-app-sdk) - set of development tools to create MAPs out of MONAI / Pytorch models.

-Future versions may include:
+Future versions will include:
 - **MONAI Deploy Informatics Gateway** - I/0 for DICOM and FHIR.
 - **MONAI Deploy Workload Manager** - Orchestrates what has to be executed based on incoming patient requests.
-- **MONAI Deploy Server** - Server environment which can serve MONAI Applications.
+- **MONAI Deploy Server** - Server environment which can run MONAI Applications (MAPs).

 ## Status